Complexity of Unambiguous Problems in $\Sigma^P_2$: The Class Polynomial Majority Argument ( )

 \begin{wbox} \EMaj{}\\ \textbf{Input:} Two Boolean circuits $\CC\colon \bits{n+m}\to\bits{m+1}$ and $\VV\colon \bits{m+1}\to\bits{n+m}$, and integer $k\ge 1$.\\ \textbf{Question:} $\exists \XX\in\bits{n} \;\; \forall \YY\in\bits{m}\;\; \VV(\CC(\XX\concat \YY))=\XX \YY \;\land\; \CC(\XX\concat \YY) \ge k$? \end{wbox}

 \begin{definition} The class Polynomial Majority Argument (\PMA{}) is defined by

 \end{definition}

 We interpret $\{l\in\bits{m+1}\colon l \ge k\}$ as the set of admissible edge-labels.
-The circuit $\VV$ (for ``verifier'') ensures that edges are correctly mapped in the reverse direction---from the label $\CC(\XX\concat\YY)$ back to the vertex pair $(\XX,\YY)$.
-Since there are only $2^{m+1}-k$ admissible labels, this enforces an upper bound on the number of possible edges in graph.
-Moreover, as evident from its syntactic form, \EMaj{} is clearly in \Sig{2}.
+The circuit $\VV$ (``verifier'') ensures that edges are correctly mapped in the reverse direction---from the label $\CC(\XX\concat\YY)$ back to the vertex pair $(\XX,\YY)$.
+Since there are only $2^{m+1}-k$ admissible labels, this enforces an upper bound on the number edges.
+Moreover, as evident from its syntactic form, \EMaj{} is in \Sig{2}.

 \begin{theorem} $\PMA{}\subseteq\USig{2}$. \end{theorem}